Uxmal Mayan ruins

 Tours to Uxmal Mayan ruins from Merida

-Also from Merida you can have a tour to Uxmal Mayan ruins and to the nearby Chocolate Museum.
+Also, from Merida you can have a tour to Uxmal Mayan ruins and to the nearby Chocolate Museum.
 We like this tour because you get to see three good places on the Ruta Puuc.
-Not only do you see Uxmal and the Chocolate Museum, lunch is included at a hacienda.
+Not only do you see Uxmal and the Chocolate Museum, but lunch is also included at a hacienda.

-Most people don’t think a two day tour is very affordable but there is one from Merida to Uxmal which includes a hotel night, some meals and a trip to Chichen Itza and Kabah Mayan ruins.
-You get three ruins in one with this tour that is just about $100 USD a person.
+Most people don’t think a two-day tour is very affordable but there is one from Merida to Uxmal which includes a hotel night, some meals and a trip to Chichen Itza and Kabah Mayan ruins.
+You get three ruins in one with this tour that is just about $120 USD a person.
 This is a very affordable tour to go on.

 Entrance cost to Uxmal